dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

 #### What did I learn?

-* Players will always try to be rude / outlandish - make the choice how you want the AI to respond don't leave it to chance!
+* Players will always try to be rude / outlandish - make the choice how you want the AI to respond, don't leave it to chance!
 * Asking the AI to execute 'three rounds of questions and then a conclusion' doesn't always result in 3 rounds - sometimes 2, sometimes 8.
 You need to be very strict and clear when the game should finish.
-Even if all your examples are 3 rounds the AI may not pick up on this.
+Even if all your examples are 3 rounds, the AI may not pick up on this.
 * Coming up with varied questions is difficult for the AI, especially in a constrained contextual scenario like a old school dating show when driven by examples.
 It often repeats the same questions in different sessions.
 You can get better results by explaining the reason for the example, e.g. `The example below is for structure not for content.
 Please come up with as varied questions and responses as possible.`

 ## Day 3 - Find the AI